calvinlfer/skull-island/README.md

 ```

 You can add a `-d` flag if you want to run it in the background and not
 have the logs pollute your terminal.
+You can use Kong Dashboard via
+`http://localhost:8080` and use `http://kong-api-gateway:8001` as the
+Kong node URL since Kong-Dashboard is running inside a Docker
+container so we make use of Container Name DNS resolution.

 Once you are finished, and want to clean up, use
 ```